 Yameika Head, M.D., Medical Director of the Crescent House, a service of The Children’s Hospital at the Medical Center of Central Georgia..
 Dr. Head’s workshop, “Could Be or Couldn’t Be?
 Misinterpretation of Physical Findings in Child Abuse” will focus the importance of a medical evaluation in child abuse cases; discuss physical findings that are seen in child abuse cases and criteria that denotes child abuse; and review cases that may or may not be child abuse findings.
 (MED, CAC, MDT)

 Amy Economopoulos, Executive Director of the Anna Crawford Children’s Center, Woodstock, Georgia.
 Co-presenting with Mary Beth Nelson, forensic interviewer with the Georgia Center for Child Advocacy.
-This will include discussions regarding the interviewing of children with special needs & Forensic Interview Research Updates.
+Their presentation, “Best Practices and New Research on Forensic Interviews, Anatomical Drawings, Recantation, and Child Abuse Registry Hearings,” will include discussions regarding the interviewing of children with special needs & Forensic Interview Research Updates.
 (FI, CAC, MDT)

 Day 1 Afternoon Workshop Session III: